eriosec/Getting-and-Cleaning-Data-Course-Project/README.md

 28. Print out the "mergedMeanstable" which shows us the mean of all the measurements in the merged set

-29.Calculate and extract the standard deviation for all the columns in "fullSet" assigning them to "mergedSDS"
+29. Calculate and extract the standard deviation for all the columns in "fullSet" assigning them to "mergedSDS"

 30. Extract the column names from mergedSDS and assign them to "mergedSDSColNames"

 31. Create an empty vector called "featurevecsds"

-32.Paste the "-StdDev" suffix to each of the values in "mergedSDSColNames" with no separation between the original column name and the suffix and assign them into the "featurevecsds" vector
+32. Paste the "-StdDev" suffix to each of the values in "mergedSDSColNames" with no separation between the original column name and the suffix and assign them into the "featurevecsds" vector

 33. Create "mergedSDSTable" as a table of the transposed "mergedSDS" numeric vector